NorthArea/custom-color/README.md

 	$ sass scss/styles.sass scss/styles.css --style compressed
 ```

-or insert this cod in your October theme:
+or insert this code in your October theme:

 ```html
 	<head>